trungnguyen0503/OpenLab-Fsoft-Project/README.md

 You can reconfigure uic-zpc by changing the config file */etc/uic/uic.cfg*, or running package reconfigure:
 ```
-sudo dpkg-reconfigure uic-zpc
+$ sudo dpkg-reconfigure uic-zpc
 ```
 Reset *uic-zpc* to register the controller:
 ```
 $ sudo systemctl restart uic-zpc
 ```
-Check if everything is working by going to the component tester on http:[Your Raspberry Pi IP]:3080.
+Check if everything is working by going to the component tester on http://[Your Raspberry Pi IP]:3080.
 You should see one controller device connected.

 #### Mosquitto Setup
 For your Node-RED instance to be able to connect to the MQTT broker, you have to setup an user, or allow anonymous connection.
 For simplicity, allow anonymous connection by adding or modifying this line of the config file */etc/mosquitto/mosquitto.conf*: